techwanker/javautil-jcmdline/javautil-7/docs/sphinx/core/dataset.rst

 javautil.org datasets are classes that can be viewed as a list of tuples with metadata.

+This is analagous to an in memory database table replete with data and metadata.

 Creation
 --------

-List of Lists List of Maps
+List of Lists
+List of Maps
+Streaming ResultSet

 Metadata
 --------